branded website for makerwear

-MakerWear, a start-up fashion line, needed physical shelf space for its collection of 12 crowd-sourced hat and apparel designs.
+A start-up fashion line needed physical shelf space for its collection of 12 crowd-sourced hat and apparel designs.

 MakerWear has a bold presence and a strong following.
-We needed to make sure that tone was aligned across any platform the hat company populated.
 We needed to make sure that tone was aligned across platforms, so we created a brand book that set the direction for any ads, collaborations and websites.

-Before a physical space could be acquired, LEAP Agency built a new, branded website for MakerWear.
+Before a physical space could be acquired, (human)x built a new, branded website for MakerWear.
 The new web presence introduced fans to the heart and soul of MakerWear’s brand character.

 Finally, our simple product finder told shoppers where to go to join the MakerWear revolution.